qutas/UAV4PE/README.md

 rosdep update
 ```

 The commands presented previously are a compilation [from here](https://wiki.ros.org/noetic/Installation/Ubuntu).
 Ensure the previous commands successfully downloaded ROS noetic desktop and installed it.
-If ROS was installed with no errors proceed with the next steps, otherwise, please report the issues you founded [here](https://github.com/qutas/UAV4PE/issues).
+If ROS was installed with no errors proceed with the next steps, otherwise, please report the issues you found [here](https://github.com/qutas/UAV4PE/issues).

 ### 2.2) Create ROS workspace to add packages